pjsherpa/Team-Profile-Generator/README.md

 ### Project Description:

 This project demonstrates how we can Build a simple team profile using backend development.
 The Directory Struture format created and using parent class as a blueprint to build a more structured and organised folder for our codes.

+How it works?
+1. A command-line application which accepts user inputs.
+2. There are 4 choices with 4 different functions.
+3. There are 3 questions which all employees receieve.
+3. A function has been created which allows us to access the 4th questions for all 3 employees separately.
+4.Once the 4th choice has been selected or all position has been met the Html is generated.
+5. The Github username and email address once "clicked" will go the github and emaill address populates the To Field on a default email program.

 ### Installation:
 npm i